 1. Creation as God’s Blueprint

-2. The People of Israel and Their Landlord
+2. The People of the Old Covenant and Their Landlord

 3. The Domestic Creatures Entrusted to’ādām